 Today, with modern advances, I find the advantages of vinyl far outweigh those of carpet.
 But before I can argue my case with the advances of vinyl, I need to explain the perceived advantages and disadvantages of both materials.

 Carpeted Pontoon Flooring

-A carpet is an excellent option for those on a budget.
-If you do decide to go this route, stick with a marine carpet.
+Carpet is an excellent option for those on a budget.
+If you do decide to go this route, stick with marine carpet.
 Marine carpeting is designed to withstand the elements and is significantly more durable than regular carpeting.

-You can easily find marine carpets like this marine-grade boat carpeting in 8-foot by 20-foot rolls (check pricing on Amazon) which comes in many colors.
+You can easily find marine carpets like this marine-grade boat carpeting in 8-foot by 20-foot rolls, which comes in many colors.

 Advantages of Carpeted Flooring

 I' ve heard some people say that they prefer the acoustical properties carpet seems to have.
 It' s a softer step and dampens the sounds of feet stomping on deck, especially when you' re waiting ever so patiently for a catch.

 Yes, carpeting does offer traction!
 You won't find yourself slipping around on carpeting (even with wet feet).
 Now, there was once a time when the only other option for boat flooring, aside from carpeting, was slick and slippery vinyl that was the same as that pressed linoleum found on kitchen floors.

 Fortunately, this isn't the case today.
 I'll go into more details under the vinyl section.